cmadsen/vldocking/README.md

 * Switched from ant to mvn
 * Renamed package names to use old vlsolutions instead of vldocking
 * Released a 3.0.3 version available through maven central
-* Fixed issues with read/wrilXML on multiple sceens
+* Fixed issues with read/wrilXML on multiple screens
 * Added new empty ctor to `FloatingDialog` to make floating windows appear in taskbar.
 Extend `DefaultDockableContainerFactory.createFloatingDockableContainer` and return `new FloatingDialog()`

 ## How to get the released versions ?